 Artificial Intelligence (AI)

 The introduction of 5G technology in mobile networks should also provide a healthy boost to the artificial intelligence within the telecommunication industry.
-The AI technology used has been used for machine learning, deep learning, and natural language processing.
+AI technology has been used for machine learning, deep learning, and natural language processing.
 The latest research showcases the market value of AI in telecommunications, valuing it at around €110 million in 2014 to €330 million in 2017.
 It’s expected that the market should expand at a CAGR of 45.55% to become €2250 million within a few years.

 Mobile Voice Over Internet Protocol (VOIP)